Voting in provincial elections

 Studying outside of Ontario

-If you are an eligible elector studying outside Ontario, you can still vote by:
+If you are an eligible elector studying outside Ontario, you can vote by mail.

 As a member, or family member of a member of the Canadian Forces, living outside your electoral district, you can still vote by: